-Miss C's representatives didn't agree with our investigator's recommendations saying that in app warnings aren't effective and that Revolut should have done more.
-They said, for example, that H had given much better warnings.
+Miss C's representatives didn't agree with our investigator's recommendations saying that in app warnings aren't effective and that Wise should have done more.
 They ultimately asked for her complaints to be referred to an ombudsman for a decision.
 Her complaints were, as a result, passed to me.